syncmaven/syncmaven/README.md

 Analysts using Syncmaven to export data from their data warehouses to external services (we call them destinations).

-Get youself familliar with Syncmamev fundamentals:
+Get youself familliar with Syncmamen fundamentals:

 - [Model](https://syncmaven.sh/fundamentals/model)
 - [Connection and Destination](https://syncmaven.sh/fundamentals/connection)